 - Raising dead Lazarus in Bethany (11:1-45) Elisha’s bones raised a dead man.
 Jesus called him out of the grave.

-I remember someone saying that the seven miracles were more oral tradition than written fact but it was fun thinking about where they may have started.
+I remember someone saying that the seven miracles in John were more oral tradition than written fact but it was fun thinking about where they may have started.
 Well, if you have/know where the seven signs or miracles of Jesus being the Messiah started please let me know.

 For other thoughts on miracles please see Miracles and Storms